Google Analytics vs FullStory

 The less-than-ideal experience with GA4 has led to a surge in interest in GA4 alternatives.
 If you've ever considered exploring alternatives to Google Analytics, this is the perfect opportunity to look at other options.

-In this article, we compare Google Analytics to FullStory, a popular product-focused analytics tool that could be a good replacement for Google Analytics.
+In this article, we compare Google Analytics vs FullStory, a popular product-focused analytics tool that could be a good replacement for Google Analytics.
 We'll also introduce a third alternative.

 1. What is FullStory used for?